rajatjain92/strider_sde_list/Day1/Arrays/SetMatrixZeros.md

             }
         }

-        // for 2 iteration start from last because first row and column is used as flag, update it at last for(int i=R-1;i>=0;i--){
+        // for 2 iteration start from last because first row and column is used as flag, update them at last for(int i=R-1;i>=0;i--){
             // update till second column
             for(int j=C-1;j>0;j--){